 After you have collected the required information, contact Acquia Support to create a ticket, and include this information.
 Be sure to notify the Support team at least two business days in advance of your testing.

 Acquia Support will engage other internal teams to prepare for your tests, as necessary.

-You can also outline and set up a testing suite on your own using freely available tools.
-For example, you can use BlazeMeter, which allows up to 40 free tests.
-The best option is to configure your load test plan using JMeter.
+You can outline and set up a testing suite on your own using freely available tools.
+For example, you can use a service like BlazeMeter (which allows up to 40 free tests) to configure your load test plan using JMeter.

 You can test the JMeter plan locally (with looping off and only one user per scenario).
 If everything is working, fill in the desired number of users, enable forever looping, and upload the plan to BlazeMeter for testing.